footballest/fpl_gnn/README.md

 # Graph Neural Network for FPL Score Prediction

 This repository contains code to build a **graph neural network** (GNN) that predicts Fantasy Premier League (FPL) player scores for upcoming gameweeks.
 Instead of treating players in isolation, the model represents each gameweek as a graph where **players are nodes and edges represent relationships** (teammate and opponent connections).
-This design is inspired by football analytics research which argues that a player's output is influenced by both their own form and the interactions with teammates and opponents【781651944176581†L391-L398】.
+This design is inspired by football analytics research which argues that a player's output is influenced by both their own form and the interactions with teammates and opponents.
 The project uses a **Graph Attention Network (GAT)** implemented with PyTorch Geometric to learn which connections are most influential on a player’s expected points【127110137942256†L474-L490】.

 ## Data sources